They are chemical substances produced by the thyroid gland, found in the front of the neck.

 Some well-documented additional effects of thyroid hormones include:

 - Central nervous system: both the decrease and increase in the concentrations of thyroid hormones cause alterations in the mental state.
-Very little thyroid hormone, and the individual tends to feel mentally slow, while too much induces anxiety and nervousness.
+Minimal thyroid hormone and the individual feel mentally slow, while too much induces anxiety and nervousness.

-- Reproductive system: Normal reproductive behavior and physiology depend on essentially normal levels of thyroid hormone.
-Hypothyroidism in particular is commonly associated with infertility.
+- Reproductive system: Normal reproductive behavior and physiology depend on essentially normal thyroid hormone levels.
+Hypothyroidism, in particular, is commonly associated with infertility.

 The disease is associated with inadequate production and overproduction of thyroid hormones.
-Both types of disease are relatively common afflictions of man and animals.
+Both types of infection are relatively common afflictions of man and animals.

 Hypothyroidism is the result of any condition that causes thyroid hormone deficiency.